Skip to content

 (fn explain [schema value] explanation-or-nil)

-Both fns are registered at boot, before the first reg-app-schema or :spec-bearing reg-* lands:
+Both fns are registered at boot, before the first reg-app-schema or :schema-bearing reg-* lands:

-;; (1) Just the validator — the explainer is left untouched.
+;; (1) Just the validator — the explainer and printer are untouched.

 (rf/set-schema-validator! my-validator-fn)